DavisVaughan/almanac-old/README.md

   - [RQuantLib](https://github.com/eddelbuettel/rquantlib) exposes a few
     of the adjustment tools from QuantLib, but provides no support for custom calendars and holidays.
-Additionally, it requires a separate installation of QuantLib to link to.
+Additionally, it requires a separate installation of QuantLib to link to, which can be a bit heavy.
+Other than that, it is a great tool with a more broad subset of utilities, such as option pricing.

   - [RcppQuantuccia](https://github.com/eddelbuettel/rcppquantuccia) is
-    a header only subset of QuantLib that also includes the calendar pieces, but again has no support for custom calendars.
+    a header only subset of QuantLib that also includes the calendar sections, but again has no support for custom calendars.
+It did provide me with some of the basic infrastructure to get started though, so I’m grateful for that.

   - [bizdays](https://github.com/wilsonfreitas/R-bizdays) has the most
     similar API and range of features to almanac.